Reflected entropy in an evaporating black hole through non-isometric map: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we introduced a two-sided evaporating black hole model by using a post-selection map defined by a Haar random unitary matrix.
-We investigated the entanglement entropy and reflected entropy in this model.
-The entanglement entropy of the radiation in the model matches the result from the quantum extremal surface formula and agrees with the Page curve.
+We investigated the entanglement entropy and reflected entropy in this model through a non-isometric map.
+The entropy of radiation in the model matches the result from the quantum extremal surface formula and agrees with the Page curve.

 In this model, we are allowed to discuss the reflected entropy and the related mutual information between different regions, including the black holes on different sides, the radiations distributed in a symmetric but disconnected way, and the black hole and radiation on single side.
 The main results are as follows. \begin{itemize} \item For the reflected entropy between the black holes, it is at its upper bound before the Page time and at its lower bound (zero) after the Page time.
 The transition at the critical point is discontinuous, similar to the results in \cite{Li:2020ceg}. \item For the reflected entropy between the radiations, it is at its lower bound before the Page time and at its upper bound after the Page time, coincides with the Page curve of reflected entropy proposed in \cite{Akers:2022max}.
 The transition at the critical point is discontinuous.
 In contrast, the corresponding mutual information present a three-stage behavior, undergoing the continuous transitions at the Page time and at the Page time for the region $R_1$. \item Finally, we verified that in the single-sided evaporating black hole model, the reflected entropy $S_R\left(R:B\right)$ between the radiation subregion $R$ and the black hole subregion $B$ is equal to the entanglement entropy $S(RR^\prime)$ of the two-sided evaporating black hole model's radiation. \end{itemize}